-Subscribe NowSubscribe now to get a year's worth of Dissent, starting with our Winter issue.
+Subscribe NowSubscribe now to get a year's worth of Dissent, starting with our summer issue.

-The special section of Dissent’s Winter issue, The Future of the Left in Latin America, is edited by historian Patrick Iber.
+The special section of Dissent’s Summer 2019 issue, What Is the Nation Good For?, is edited by Quinn Slobodian.
 It features:

 Don’t miss this one.
 Subscribe now to get your copy of this issue.